How to Embed Matters: Evaluation of EO Embedding Design Choices: Experiments and Results

 Beyond backbone architecture, the self-supervised pretraining objective shapes task performance.
 For ViT-Small models pretrained on SSL4EO (Q-score radar plot in Figure~\ref{fig:radar_methods}; $R^2$ in the supplementary material), no task-agnostic ranking emerges.
 Instead, each objective shows a distinct performance profile.
 DINO performs strongest on semantic land-cover proportion targets (Crops, LC Agriculture, LC Forest).
 In contrast, MAE and FGMAE achieve higher scores on Biomass and Clouds, suggesting that reconstruction-based objectives better capture continuous biophysical variation.
 SoftCon shows the most balanced behavior and achieves the highest average performance among the SSL4EO ViT models.

 These trends are consistent across both $R^2$ and Q-score.
 While $R^2$ reflects accuracy, the Q-score magnifies robustness differences, and in our results leads to clearer separation between methods.
 Objective-dependent differences are also more pronounced for transformer backbones.
-For ResNet models, variation across SSL objectives is weaker, as all methods struggle on continuous biophysical targets and atmospheric targets.
+For ResNet models, variation across SSL objectives is weaker, as all methods struggle on continuous biophysical and atmospheric targets.
+Overall, pretraining objective shapes task-specific representation profiles.
+Contrastive objectives (e.g., DINO) favor semantic composition signals, whereas reconstruction-based objectives (e.g., MAE/FGMAE) better capture continuous geophysical variation.
+Rather than yielding a single universally best method, SSL objectives produce complementary strengths, an observation we will revisit in the concatenation experiments.